nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

 .. nextpyp:: Map/Model Assessment in Chimera (just watch, you can follow if you have Chimera with necessary plugins)

   * I will be using a prealigned pdb file and files downloaded from nextPYP to demonstrate how one can visualize their final map aligned to a model in Chimera.

   * Download files

-    - In the :bdg-primary:`Post-processing` block, go to the **Reconstruction** tab.
+    - In the :bdg-secondary:`Post-processing` block, go to the **Reconstruction** tab.
 Click on the drop down menu **Select an MRC file to download**.
 Select the Full-Size Map.
 Your browser will download the post processed map as an MRC file.

     - We are using a pre-aligned, pre-cropped pdb file (5L93) so do not need to download this.
 For your experiments, you would download whatever model required.